michaeleggers/vkal/README.md

 };
 uint32_t vertex_attribute_count = sizeof(vertex_attributes)/sizeof(*vertex_attributes);
 ```
 As you can see, this is nothing special.
-This is bare Vulkan code. both arrays will be
+This is bare Vulkan code.
+Both arrays will be
 needed for creating the pipeline later...

 #### 3. Create Descriptor Sets and Push Constants